SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     Because our Field Customizer is still hosted in localhost and is running, we can use specific debug query parameters to execute the code in the newly created list.

 9. Append the following query string parameters to the URL.
-Notice that you will need to update the ID to match your own extension identifier available from the **HelloWorldFieldCustomizer.manifest.json** file.
+Notice that you need to update the ID to match your own extension identifier available from the **HelloWorldFieldCustomizer.manifest.json** file.
 For more information, see [More details about the URL query parameters](#more-details-about-the-url-query-parameters).

     ```
     ?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&fieldCustomizers={"Percent":{"id":"45a1d299-990d-4917-ba62-7cb67158be16","properties":{"sampleText":"Hello!"}}}